Evo-1: Lightweight Vision-Language-Action Model with Preserved Semantic Alignment

 \subsubsection{Meta-World Benchmark}

 \textbf{Setup.} To evaluate the manipulation capabilities of Evo-1, we conduct experiments on the Meta-World benchmark~\cite{yu2020meta}.
-For our experiments, we use the official trajectory generation scripts to build a dataset with 50 demonstrations per task, evaluate each task over ten trials, and report the average performance across five independent runs.
+For our experiments, we generate 50 demonstrations per task, evaluate each task over ten trials, and report the average performance across five independent runs.
 Following prior work~\cite{wen2025tinyvla,shukor2025smolvla}, all tasks are divided into four difficulty levels (easy, medium, hard, and very hard).
 Under this standardized evaluation setup, we compare Evo-1 with several representative baselines on the Meta-World benchmark (1) Diffusion Policy~\cite{chi2023diffusion} (2) TinyVLA~\cite{wen2025tinyvla} (3) $\pi_0$~\cite{black2410pi0} (4) SmolVLA~\cite{shukor2025smolvla}.
 All baseline performances are reported from their original papers or reproduction of other published works.

 \textbf{Results.} As shown in Table~\ref{tab:combined_results}, Evo-1 achieves the best overall performance on the Meta-World benchmark, establishing a new state-of-the-art result among existing Vision-Language-Action models.
 Despite having only 0.77B parameters, Evo-1 attains an average success rate of 80.6\%, significantly surpassing much larger models such as SmolVLA (2.25B, 68.2\%) and $\pi_0$ (3.5B, 47.9\%).
-Moreover, Evo-1 consistently outperforms all baselines across the four difficulty levels(\textit{easy}, \textit{medium}, \textit{hard}, and \textit{very hard}), demonstrating both superior efficiency and strong capability in diverse manipulation scenarios.
+Moreover, Evo-1 consistently outperforms all baselines across the four difficulty levels (easy, medium, hard, and very hard), demonstrating both superior efficiency and strong capability in diverse manipulation scenarios.